IN THIS ARTICLE

 Colt studied computer science at NYU but didn’t graduate with a degree.
 When he first started teaching, he was nervous about admitting to his students that he lacked formal credentials.
 But according to a recent survey, a whopping 69 percent of coders are either fully or partially self-taught.

 Steve Wozniak, the co-founder of Apple, is one of them.
-What’s more, given the proliferation of in-person and online coding bootcamps available today, like Springboard’s, there are so many ways for would-be developers to learn how to code that don’t require a traditional college degree.
+What’s more, given the proliferation of in-person and a software engineering bootcamp available online today, like Springboard’s, there are so many ways for would-be developers to learn how to code that don’t require a traditional college degree.

 Colt Steele breaks down myths about coding: even the best developers Google things all the time.